dhershman1/tap-junit/README.md

 ## Parameters

-- `-o, --output` - designate where you want the .xml results to output
+- `-o, --output` - designate where you want the .xml results to output **if no output is specified the content will be placed in the terminal**
 - `-n, --name` - value provided will be the name of the `output.xml` file, otherwise defaults to `tap.xml`

 ## Installation